MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 - Transaction T1 is ordered before Transaction T2 if the timestamp of T1 < the timestamp of T2.
 - Transaction T1 is ordered before Transaction T2 if the timestamp of T1 == the timestamp of T2, T1 is write-only, and
   T2 is read-only.
 - Transaction T1 can be arbitrarily ordered with Transaction T2 if the timestamp of T1 == the timestamp of T2, T1 is
-  write-only, and T2 is write-only.
-- Transaction T1 can be arbitrarily ordered with Transaction T2 if the timestamp of T1 == the timestamp of T2, T1 is
   read-only, and T2 is read-only.